rootiest/zippy-klipper_config/extras/filament_change/README.md

 This helps to prevent accidental triggering outside of prints when performing maintenance and other tasks.

 # Changelog
+## v2.0 2023-1-1

+- Added automated filament sensor toggling.
+This keeps the sensor disabled outside of prints.
+- Added macros for toggling filament sensing on/off.
+This is a companion to the automated sensing.
+- This also addresses a bug in the previous version where the `ENABLEFILAMENTSENSOR` command was used without being defined.
+Thanks [Peviox](https://github.com/Peviox)
+- Added `[display_status]` in case the user is missing that section.
+- Fixed `HOME_IF_NEEDED` to use the `output` variable.
+- Various organization and documentation improvements
 ## v1.9 2022-12-30

 - Added configuration variables for `audio_macro` and `audio_freq`.